 Credentials/Documentation

-Documentation regarding the characteristics of the property to be financed and the qualifications of the mortgagor are assembled by the mortgagee and submitted with the application.
-This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.
+Documentation regarding the characteristics of the property and the qualifications of the mortgagor are assembled by the mortgagee and submitted with the application.
+This program is excluded from coverage under OMB Circular No. A-87.

 Aplication and Award Process